James J. Jeffries: Later life

+Death

 Seven years after suffering a stroke, Jeffries died on March 3, 1953, in bed at his home, in the presence of his niece Lillian Bull.
-Bull had been living with Jeffries as his housekeeper and he had instructed her to call a doctor.
+Bull had been living with Jeffries as his housekeeper, and he had instructed her to call a doctor.
 Jeffries died before the doctor arrived.
 The doctor, William M. Nethery, attributed his death to a heart attack caused by coronary thrombosis.
 His body was interred in the Inglewood Park Cemetery in Inglewood, California.

 Legacy

 Today, the legacy of Jeffries is widely forgotten.
 However, he was once considered one of the greatest Heavyweight Champions of all time by many fellow boxers and boxing experts: